GaiaNet-AI/docs/docs/governance/Delegation/why-its-important.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Knowledge base from source / summary pairs
+# Why Delegation Is Important

-In this section, we will discuss how to create a vector collection snapshot for optimal retrieval of long-form text documents.
-The approach is to create two columns of text in a CSV file.
+In this section, we will discuss how to create a vector collection snapshot from a markdown file.

-* The first column is the long-form source text from the knowledge document, such as a book chapter or a markdown section.
-* The long-form source text is difficult to search.
-The second column is a "search-friendly" summary of the source text.
-It could contain a list of questions that can be answered by the first column source text.

-We will create a vector snapshot where each vector is computed from the summary text (second column), but the retrieved source text for that vector is from the first column.
 The snapshot file can then be [loaded by a Gaia node as its knowledge base](../../node-guide/customize#select-a-knowledge-base).

-> We have a simple Python script to build properly formatted CSV files from a set of articles or chapters.
-[See how it works](https://github.com/GaiaNet-AI/embedding-tools/tree/main/csv_embed#create-a-csv-file).
+The markdown file is segmented into multiple sections by headings.
+[See an example](https://huggingface.co/datasets/gaianet/paris/raw/main/paris.md).
+Each section is turned into a vector, and when retrieved, added to the prompt context for the LLM.

 ## Prerequisites